-Larry Kirschner owned and operated several haunted houses in the 1980s and '90s before founding HauntWorld, the largest global database for Halloween resources and activities.
-Part discussion board and part directory, HauntWorld's website and magazine allows members of the haunted house industry to connect and share their insights, while haunt seekers can locate attractions like haunted houses and trails in their area.
+Larry Kirchner owned and operated several haunted houses in the 1980s and '90s before founding HauntWorld, the largest global database for Halloween resources and activities.
+Part discussion board and part directory, HauntWorld's website and magazine allows members of the haunted house industry to connect and share their insights, while thrill-seekers can locate attractions like haunted houses and trails in their area.

 This haunted house empire has been running for more than 20 seasons.
-SpookyWorld, which also owns Nightmare New England, operates seven attractions in New Hampshire, each more frightening than the last.
-Every year, SpookyWorld strives to change and refresh its haunted houses to keep its visitors terrified.
+SpookyWorld, which also owns Nightmare New England, operates five attractions in New Hampshire, each more frightening than the last.
+Every year, SpookyWorld strives to change and refresh its haunted houses to keep visitors terrified.

 This online store features made-in-the-USA items and vintage collectibles from Halloween past.
 Vintage Halloween sells party supplies, ornaments, clothing and accessories, stationery, and other products related to the holiday.
 While the Arizona-based retailer sells items throughout the year, special sales and giveaways are reserved for October.